For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you feel tempted by festival food, scout out all your options before committing.
 Watch what other people are ordering to suss out which vendors are dishing out the biggest portions so you get the best value for your cash.

 It might also be worth hanging around the food stalls as they're closing up for the night.
-Chances are, they might offer discounted prices on food that they're unable to serve the next day.
+Chances are, they might offer discounted prices on food they can't serve the next day.

 Don't know which festival you're heading to?
 Check out our student festival guide for our best picks.